Icon of Jonathan Daniels by Mark Friesland © 2009

 Jonathan Daniels was born in Keene on March 20, 1939.
 Raised a Congregationalist, he joined St. James Episcopal Church while in high school.
 After high school he enrolled in Virginia Military Institute, graduating first in his class.
 An initial interest in the priesthood waned while Daniels was in college, but returned when, as a graduate student at Harvard University, he attended Easter services at the Church of the Advent in Boston.
 The renewal of his faith led Daniels to enter Episcopal Theological School in Cambridge, MA in the fall of 1963, sponsored by his home parish, St. James Episcopal Church.

 On Saturday, August 14, Daniels was picketing local businesses with others in Fort Deposit, AL. They were arrested and held in the county jail in Hayneville before being released on August 20.
-As the day was hot, Daniels and three others--the Rev. Richard Morrisroe (a Roman Catholic priest), Joyce Bailey, and Ruby Sales--approached a local store to buy sodas.
+The day was hot, so Daniels and three others--the Rev. Richard Morrisroe (a Roman Catholic priest in training), Joyce Bailey, and Ruby Sales--approached a local general store to buy sodas.
 The entrance was blocked by a man with a shotgun, Tom Coleman, who threatened to shoot if they tried to enter.
 During the confrontation, Coleman aimed a gun at the group.
 Daniels pushed Ruby Sales out of the way and was shot in the chest, dying instantly.
-Father Morrisroe was shot in the back as he and Joyce Bailey ran for safety.
+Richard Morrisroe was shot in the back as he and Joyce Bailey ran for safety.

 The Rev. John Morris, civil rights leader and founder and director of the Episcopal Society for Cultural and Racial Unity, accompanied Daniels’ body back to Keene, where it lay in state at St. James Church before the funeral on August 24, 1965.
 More than 800 people attended the service, with the overflow group crowding the sidewalk near the church.
 Sympathy messages came from President Lyndon B. Johnson, New Hampshire Governor John W. King, and senators and congressmen.
 Daniels was laid to rest in Monadnock View Cemetery in Keene.
 His epitaph reads: Greater love hath no man than this, that he lay down his life for his friends.
 (John 15:13)